core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Group Manager: entity responsible for a group.
 Each endpoint in a group communicates securely with the respective Group Manager, which is neither required to be an actual group member nor to take part in the group communication.
 The full list of responsibilities of the Group Manager is provided in {{sec-group-manager}}.

 * Silent server: member of a group that never sends protected responses in reply to requests.
-A silent server may however send unprotected responses, as error responses reporting an OSCORE error.
-Given that, for CoAP group communications, messages are normally sent without requesting a confirmation, the idea of a server silently acting on a message is not unreasonable.
+For CoAP group communications, requests are normally sent without necessarily expecting a response.
+A silent server may send unprotected responses, as error responses reporting an OSCORE error.
 Note that an endpoint can implement both a silent server and a client, i.e. the two roles are independent.
-An endpoint implementing only a silent server performs Group OSCORE processing only on incoming requests, and does not support the pairwise mode.
-As a consequence, it maintains less keying material and especially does not have a Sender Context for the group.
+An endpoint acting only as a silent server performs only Group OSCORE processing on incoming requests.
+Silent servers maintain less keying material and in particular do not have a Sender Context for the group.
+Since silent servers do not have a Sender ID they cannot support pairwise mode.

 * Group Identifier (Gid): identifier assigned to the group, unique within the set of groups of a given Group Manager.